-(1) Nothing in this Act shall affect the rights of the chief executive officer or an associated employer in relation to the termination of employment of a member of the Superannuation Fund and the fact of being a member of that fund shall not be taken in any respect as implying a guarantee of continued employment by the chief executive officer or an associated employer.
+(1) Nothing in this Act shall affect the rights of the FES Commissioner or an associated employer in relation to the termination of employment of a member of the Superannuation Fund and the fact of being a member of that fund shall not be taken in any respect as implying a guarantee of continued employment by the FES Commissioner or an associated employer.

-(2) Nothing in this Act and no right or expectation with respect to the accrual in the future of a benefit under this Act shall affect the quantum of damages in any action brought by a member of the Superannuation Fund against the chief executive officer or an associated employer on account of the termination of his employment.
+(2) Nothing in this Act and no right or expectation with respect to the accrual in the future of a benefit under this Act shall affect the quantum of damages in any action brought by a member of the Superannuation Fund against the FES Commissioner or an associated employer on account of the termination of his employment.

-[Section 27 amended by No. 26 of 1994 s.
+[Section 27 amended: No. 26 of 1994 s.
 11; No. 42 of 1998 s.
-38.]
+38; No. 22 of 2012 s.
+102.]

 28. Members’ rights to compensation not affected

-(1) Nothing in this Act shall affect the rights of a member of the Superannuation Fund in relation to any claim for damages or compensation that he may have arising out of or with respect to his employment by the chief executive officer or an associated employer.
+(1) Nothing in this Act shall affect the rights of a member of the Superannuation Fund in relation to any claim for damages or compensation that he may have arising out of or with respect to his employment by the FES Commissioner or an associated employer.

 (2) A benefit to which a member of the Superannuation Fund or any other person is entitled under this Act shall not be affected by any damages or compensation payable to or in respect of the member.

-[Section 28 amended by No. 26 of 1994 s.
+[Section 28 amended: No. 26 of 1994 s.
 12; No. 42 of 1998 s.
-38.]
+38; No. 22 of 2012 s.
+103.]

 29. General meetings of members of Superannuation Fund